john-kheir/home/docs/gettingstarted/docker.md

 - [Starting a container with core0](#start-container)
 - [Access G8OS from JumpScale](#jumpscale-client)

 <a id="base-image"></a>
 ## Prepare a base Docker image to host Core0

-Copy the following content to a Dockerfile some where on your system:
+Copy the following content to a new Dockerfile somewhere on your system:

 ```dockerfile
 FROM ubuntu:16.04